freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/variables.md

 In most of your graphs, you should be reading and writing variables only.
 For example, if you increase the player's score, you shouldn't have to worry about updating the display where the score is shown.
 You just update the *score* player variable, that's it.

-The idea here is to separate the pure game logic from what's going on on the playfield and the display.
+The idea here is to separate the pure game logic from what's going on the playfield and the display.
 This is where events come in.
 As described earlier, there is an *On Variable Changed* event that you can put in any graph.
 This event triggers every time you change the value of a given player- or table variable, no matter from which subgraph.

-So in this example, you would have one subgraph that would handle display updates.
-This graph would contain event nodes for all relevant variables that have any effect on the display, and update the display accordingly.
+So, in this example, you would have one subgraph that would handle display updates.
+This graph would contain event nodes for all relevant variables that have any effect on the display and update the display accordingly.

 > [!NOTE]
 > In computer science, this is called *SoC*, or [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 It means that each section (in our case, a subgraph) should only care about one specific thing, and not about any of the side effects.